Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 Boston College Stats and Trends

-- In Boston College's six games this year, it has three wins against the spread.

-- The Eagles have been underdogs by 6.5 points or more once this year and covered the spread.
+- The Eagles have been underdogs by 6 points or more once this season and covered the spread.

-- Boston College's games this season have eclipsed the over/under two times in five opportunities (40%).
+- Boston College's games this year have hit the over on two of five set point totals (40%).

-- Boston College is 1-1 against the spread and 3-0 overall when the team notches more than 29.2 points.
+- Boston College is 1-1 against the spread and 3-0 overall when the team puts up more than 29.2 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.